chipsalliance/firrtl-spec/spec.md

 An indeterminate value represents a value which is unknown or unspecified.
 Indeterminate values are generally implementation defined, with constraints specified below.
-An indeterminate value may be assumed to be any specific value, at an implementation's descresion, if, in doing so, all observable behavior is as if the indeterminate value always took the specific value.
+An indeterminate value may be assumed to be any specific value, at an implementation's discresion, if, in doing so, all observable behavior is as if the indeterminate value always took the specific value.

 This allows transformations such as the following, where when `a` has an indeterminate value, the implementation chooses to consistently give it a value of 4.
-There is no visibility of a when it has an indeterminate value which does not see it as 4.
+There is no visibility of `a` when it has an indeterminate value which does not see it as 4.
 ``` firrtl
 module IValue :
   output o : UInt<8>